1922:

 (AKA THE INFANTRY MATCH TROPHY)

-The trophy is a rare commissioned piece.
+The trophy is a rare commissioned bronze.

 The Real Story